 What is the Nourish project?

-To deliver Nourish, Hammersmith & Fulham Council has invested £2.3million of funding, which is supported by a further £1.1million secured by the council from the Mayor of London’s Good Growth Fund.
+The Nourish project forms part of H&F Council’s fight to end food poverty and tackle the climate emergency in H&F. We have invested £2.3million of funding into the Nourish project, which is supported by a further £1.1million secured by the council from the Mayor of London’s Good Growth Fund.

 The Nourish Hub

 The Nourish Hub provides a new community kitchen/ café, that is a space for residents to meet and also has a commercial kitchen, providing culinary training.

 The Hub has been created by refurbishing a disused space on the ground floor of Swanscombe House at 1 St Ann's Road on the Edward Woods Estate.
 See the location on Google Maps.
 For more information about the refurbishment of the Hub building visit the RCKa Nourish Hub website.

 The Hub is run by food charity, UK Harvest, and provides opportunities for local people to come together to cook, eat and learn about how to eat more healthily.
 Healthy food will be cooked and served daily on a ‘pay as you feel’ basis.
 The hub will also offer learning and training opportunities to local people.
 For more information see Nourish Hub.